digitalocean/terraform-provider-digitalocean/docs/data-sources/droplet.md

 * `name` - (Optional) The name of the Droplet.
 * `tag` - (Optional) A tag applied to the Droplet.

+To include GPU Droplets when searching by name, use:

+* `gpu` - (Optional) A boolean value specifying whether or not to search GPU Droplets

 ## Attributes Reference

 The following attributes are exported: